 Spicy Baked Zucchini Sticks

 Spicy Baked Zucchini Sticks are bursting with flavor and so easy to make! ***Before we start – have you signed up for my email newsletters?
 You’ll get new recipes, cooking tips, menu suggestions, kitchen deals – and more!
 Click here to signup.*** Last week I discussed how a certain food has come to be associated with a memory.
 Little did I imagine that just a couple of days later, I would accidentally stumble on to another food with deep memories attached.
 It started when I saw zucchini on sale at my local grocery store.
 I wasn't sure what to do with them, but I bought a big bag and decided that I would figure it out.
-I started to cut them into wedges, probably out of laziness, … [Read more...]
+I started to cut them into wedges, probably out of laziness, then … [Read more...]